alsash110/comm-2216-obs/docs/navigating/file_system.md

 ### Background

-A _file system_ is used to load and store information in a _non volatile_ way.
+The purpose of a computers _file system_ is to load and store information in a _non volatile_ manner.

 In Linux, "everything is a file" (_inode_) and every file is stored in the `/` (_root_) directory.
 Linux's file system follows a _hierarchical directory structure_.
 This means that the _root directory_ is at the top of the hierarchy and everything else in the file system branches from it, this even includes partitions.